Frequently asked questions

 Offer response forms are sent only to the parent making the application.
 It is the responsibility of parents living separately to reach consensus about matters such as school choices and accepting offers.

 Encourage your child to use the sample tests on the Department’s website to practise answering the questions on the sample answer sheet.
-Students will also be given practice questions before the test begins.
-See sample tests.
+See the sample test papers.

 The results of practice items do not mean that your child will score the same in the test.
 Your child’s score on practice test items cannot be considered as part of the selection process.

 The Department of Education does not endorse coaching for the Opportunity Class Placement Test.